johnston9/shot-caller-production/README.md

 2. #### As a Returning User, I want to view or update my profile.

-    - On clicking on the My Profile tab in the My Account navbar the user is taken to their Profile Page where they can view and update their Profile details.
+    - On clicking on the My Profile tab in the My Account Navbar the user is taken to their Profile Page where they can view and update their Profile details.

 <p align="center"><strong>xxxxxxx</strong></p>
 <h2 align="center">